PsyTeachR/data-skills-v2/docs/01-intro.md

 Now we're going to add in the code we used earlier to our R Markdown document so that we can save it.

-* In your code chunk write the below code (but again, replace the values of name/age/birthday with your own details).
+* In your code chunk write the below code (but again, replace the values of name/age/next birthday with your own details).
 * Remember that text values and dates need to be contained in quotation marks but numerical values do not.
 Missing and/or unnecessary quotation marks are a common cause of code not working - remember this!